 Child Speech and Language 1

-This course is only available to students who have been admitted to the Bachelor of Speech Pathology program and introduces students to the field of normal human communication development and delay/disorder.
+Introduces students to the field of normal human communication development and delay/disorder.
 The course provides an orientation to the work of the speech pathology profession with children.

 1. Identify and discuss normal communication development